Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 What Are Some of the Reasons Why Bissell CrossWave Won't Charge?

 Your Bissell CrossWave may refuse to charge for several reasons, from simple to complex.
-It can range from as simple as a broken charging adapter and a dead battery to something as complicated (and maybe even permanent) as bad firmware.
+It can range from something as basic as a faulty outlet to complicated firmware issues.

-For simpler problems like a dead battery, it’s entirely possible to fix it on your own at home without needing to ship the vacuum off to a service center.
-However, for some of the more complicated problems, you may as well send it off for Bissell’s certified technicians to look over it.
+For simple problems like a dead battery, you can fix it yourself at home without shipping the vacuum to a service center.
+However, for complex problems, you'll need Bissell's certified technicians to examine it.

-But if you’re out of warranty or the problem’s too severe even for Bissell to fix, the only venue is to replace it with a new one.
-But fortunately, Bissell products come with a very long warranty period of up to 3 years, so check your warranty card carefully before you go this route.
+But if you're out of warranty or the problem's too severe even for Bissell to fix, the only option is to replace it with a new one.
+Fortunately, Bissell products come with warranty coverage up to 3 years, so check your warranty card carefully before choosing this option.

-In the next section, we’ll tell you a few common issues that a Bissell CrossWave can run into that prevents it from charging properly.
+In the next section, we'll tell you common issues that prevent your Bissell CrossWave from charging properly.

 Why Won't My Bissell CrossWave Charge?

-Here are some of the more common reasons why your Bissell CrossWave isn’t charging.
+Here are the common reasons why your Bissell CrossWave isn't charging.

 Damaged Outlet